What Makes Germany Special to Me- And Why I Keep Going Back!

 Pfand Coins and REAL Glass

 (Along those lines… grocery carts in Germany have coin slots too.
 Want to prevent people from wandering all over town with your grocery cart?
-Give them their money back when they put the cart away. )
+Give them their money back when they put the cart away.
+You Aldi shoppers know what I’m talking about. )

 I contrast that with a local park in my community.
 A child got their helmet stuck on the climbing structure (mom made him wear a helmet in case he fell)… well…. mom sued the city, the city pulled out the structure… and now the playground is empty.